Marc McGinnes

 J. Marc McGinnes (born September 27, 1941) is an environmental leader, lawyer, and educator.
 He became a public interest environmental lawyer and led the founding of the Community Environmental Council (1970) and the Environmental Defense Center (1977).

 Education

 McGinnes received his BA in History from Stanford University in 1963.
-He attend the UC Berkeley School of Law and received his law degree in 1966.
+He attended the UC Berkeley School of Law and received his law degree in 1966.
 In 1967, McGinnes received his post-JD degree from Nancy-Université France.

 Teaching career

 In 1971, McGinnes joined the faculty of the Environmental Studies Program of the University of California, Santa Barbara, one of the first undergraduate programs of its kind in the United States.
 In 1983, he began full-time there, developing courses for both the Environmental Studies and Law and Society programs.
 He also served in various campus advisory and administrative positions.
 Since 2005, he has served in an emeritus capacity.
 In 2016, McGinnes donated his research papers, teaching and practice papers and materials to the UCSB Library.
 In 2017 he developed and convened a seminar titled Hope That Works.